lawfully/hyun/_posts/2025-02-21-catching-up-with-github.md

 No end of the world around the corner.

 ---

+I'm glad after 13 years, according to github, and despite changes big and small here and there, I could still pull it off.

 So, here's what I did, so that I don't forget -- or rather, so that I don't have to remember -- until now.